 That might happen anyway, but you can at least try to avoid it by going slowly.

 Once you get all your sugar incorporated, add just drops of food coloring.
 Just remember.
 It’s easy to add more.
 It’s impossible to remove it.

 And after all that, you’ll end up with this lovely product, which might win the award for most colorful Macheesmo photo of the year.

 I think you can probably imagine the next step, but it involves slathering on as much of this stuff as you want between two of your baked cookie-cake things.

 You can of course go crazy with the frosting, but a little restraint is good I think.
 The frosting can be overpowering if you slather it on too thickly.

-I brought these to a work lunch and they seemed to be popular.
-I even got approval from the queen of whoopie pies, so you know they are good.
+These even got approval from the queen of whoopie pies, so you know they are good.